top of page

 Stuffed animals and other objects:

-Stuffed animals and other objects that cannot be washed can be stored in sealed plastic bags for 2 weeks to ensure the lice are killed.
+Stuffed animals and other objects that cannot be washed can be stored in sealed plastic bags for 3 days to ensure the lice are killed.

 Extensive cleaning is not necessary: